mattkrins/platysync/README.md

 ### 📙 Contributing

 Thank you for considering contributing to PlatySync.\
-If you would like to develop for the project, use the [develop branch](https://github.com/mattkrins/platysync/tree/develop).
-You can find a quickstart guide [here](https://github.com/mattkrins/platysync/wiki/Developing-for-CDAPP).\
+You can find a contribution guide in the [wiki](https://github.com/mattkrins/platysync/wiki/Developing-for-CDAPP).\

 ### 🛠️ Building